 - Click on the Search by ID tab.

-- Enter the message ID in the Message ID field.The message id can be copied from the email header of the message (e.g. when performing a track and trace or archive search).
+- Enter the message ID in the Message ID field.The message ID can be copied from the email header of the message (e.g. when performing a message tracking or archive search).

 - Click on the Search button.
 Results display with each message recipient on a single row.